 (1) Prescribe a seal;

-(2) Accept and review applications for admission to an examination in accordance with section 4741.09 of the Revised Code and review the results of examinations taken by applicants in accordance with rules adopted by the board.
+(2) Review the results of board-appproved, nationally recognized examinations taken by applicants in accordance with rules adopted by the board.

 (3) Keep a record of all of its meetings and proceedings;